Online Active Model Selection for Pre-trained Classifiers: ALGORITHM AND ANALYSIS

 \subsection{Guarantees for Adversarial Streams}

 We first prove that our algorithm has no regret.
-It is known (c.f. \cite{cesa1997use}) that the regret of any online algoritm that observes all of the labels, is at least $\Omega(\sqrt{T\log k})$.
-Our regret bound matches this lower bound up to constants, even though we do not see all the labels. \begin{theorem}[Regret Bound] The expected regret of \pref{alg:algorithm} is bounded above by

-\end{theorem} Compared to \citep{cesa2005minimizing}, our regret bound is smaller: they prove that for a fixed query probability $\epsilon$, the regret is bounded by $\sqrt{2T\log k / \epsilon}$, and for getting a regret of $O(\sqrt{T\log k})$ one has to set $\epsilon$ to be a constant.
-However, in our regret bound there are no additional terms, as the probability of querying is adapted to the situation.
+It is known \citep{cesa1997use} that the regret of any online algorithm that observes all of the labels is at least $\Omega(\sqrt{T\log k})$.
+Our regret bound matches this lower bound, even though we do not see all the labels.
+Compared to LEP, our regret bound is smaller: they prove that for a fixed query probability $\epsilon$, the regret is bounded by $\sqrt{2T\log k / \epsilon}$, and for getting a regret of $O(\sqrt{T\log k})$ one has to set $\epsilon$ to be a constant.
+This forces the number of queries to be linear in $T$.
+However, there are no additional terms in our regret bound, as the probability of querying is adapted to the stream. \begin{theorem}[Regret] For adversarial streams, the expected regret of \pref{alg:algorithm} is bounded above by

-\begin{proof}[Proof of \pref{thm:main-regret}] First note that the expected regret of the algorithm for the loss sequence $\crl{\ell_t}$ is less than the expected regret for $\crl{\ellest_t}$: the reason is that $\ellest_t$ is an unbiased estimate of $\ell_t$ and
+\end{theorem} \begin{proof} We bring a few important observations that help us in the proof.
+Observe that we can remove those rounds where $\loss_{t,i}=1, \forall i\in[k]$, since expert $I_t$ and the best expert in hindsight make the same mistake at round $t$.
+In the remaining rounds, $\ellest_t$ has the same conditional expectation as $\loss_t$: